-Wat Chalerm Phrakiat itself is striking, mainly due its brightly decorated roof and white porcelain columns.
+Wat Chalerm Phrakiat itself is striking.
+The temple has a bright roof and beautiful white porcelain columns.
 The temple grounds are vast and green.
 The biggest attraction is the temple’s the largest bronze Buddha image.
 Inside the main shrine hall lays beautiful mural paintings.
-The walls are decorated with pictures of the Royal family during their visit there.
+The walls are decorated with pictures of the Royal family.

-Wat Chalerm Phrakiat is a prized location for Bangkokians to have picnics and weekend day trips.
+Wat Chalerm Phrakiat is a favourite spot among locals to have picnics and weekend day trips.
 The nearby new parks make for the perfect location for family gatherings.
 Other buildings that surround the temple are Phra Wiharn Luang, Wiharn Sila Khao, and Phra Chedi.
-Kan Parian Luang is a hall for sermons; the style of the building is a mixture of Thai and Chinese architecture.
+Kan Parian Luang is a hall for sermons.
+The style of the building is a mixture of Thai and Chinese architecture.
 The monks living quarters are outside of the main temple.
-The buildings are elevated which is a throwback to Thailand’s past.
-The monks there care for animals as other temples do, but also have peacocks, turkeys, rabbits and chicken running around.
+The buildings are higher which is a throwback to Thailand’s past.
+The monks there care for animals as other temples do.
+One of the distinctive additions are peacocks, turkeys, rabbits and chicken which run around freely.

 To get to Wat Chalerm Phrakiat, hop on a boat to Nonthaburi Pier and hire a long tail boat to the temple.
-For more information about Wat Chalerm Phrakiat, please do not hesitate to contact our concierge
+For more information, please do not hesitate to contact our concierge

 86, moo 3, Thanamnon-Wat Bot Don Phrom Road,